Snowstorm essentials checklist

 You'll be fine for a few days with those pantry staples alone, but if you have time to get to the grocery store before the big storm hits, it's nice to have these on hand:

 Staying safe throughout a winter weather event involves more than filling your belly.
-As long as you're stocking up on things, make sure your emergency preparedness kit is topped off with the following:
+While you're stocking up on supplies, make sure your emergency preparedness kit is topped off with the following:

 Some members of your household may have unique needs, so make sure you've factored in any essential snowstorm items they may need into your shopping list as well: